 Einblick’s AutoML helps automate model building

-Based on 6 years of research at MIT and Brown University, Einblick’s AutoML operator helps you to quickly generate, compare, and evaluate multiple machine learning pipelines.
+Based on 6 years of research at MIT and Brown University, Einblick’s AutoML cell helps you to quickly generate, compare, and evaluate multiple machine learning pipelines.
 After they have been created, you can save the Python code used to create the pipelines, and continue tuning by hand as needed.
 AutoML will get you reliable results in seconds due to Einblick’s progressive computation engine.

 Included in Einblick’s AutoML is an executor and an explainer.